julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    0. add tag cat search to all relevant places where it is missing -new tag
     0.5. replace title double quotes if they already exist
     1. refactors / purge duplicate code
     2. More